 The Masamune, originally a Dreamstone knife until it's transformed by the Mammon Machine, channels negative energy as well as bad.
 This is revealed in Chrono Cross, after decades of abuse causes the sword to degenerate.
 It even acquires a Hate Plague aura of its own.

-Hello, Insert Name Here: Slight amusement can be found in naming Marle, Frog, Magus, and R-66Y (Robo) their "real" names, once you've played through the game and know what they are.
+Hello, Insert Name Here: Slight amusement can be found in naming Marle, Frog, Robo, and Magus their "real" names, once you've played through the game and know what they are.
 The DS remake allows six-letter names for characters (memory issues limited the original to five letters), allowing people to name Crono as he was intended in the Japanese version ("Chrono").

 He Who Fights Monsters: Magus.
 Think about it.
 As a child, he blocked out his magical power because he hated what it was doing to his mother and sister.
 After he was sent to 600 A.D., he embraced that same power in order to destroy Lavos, becoming much like his mother in the process.